leonid20000/OdinRunes/README.md

 [![Odin Runes Demo Video](https://img.youtube.com/vi/8BPGULLC3Os/0.jpg)](https://www.youtube.com/watch?v=8BPGULLC3Os)

+## Odin Runes Wiki

+For a quick peek at the various use cases and capabilities of Odin Runes, feel free to explore [Odin Runes Wiki](https://github.com/leonid20000/OdinRunes/wiki).
+The wiki contains many short gif demos that showcase the unique features and functionality of Odin Runes.
+It is regularly updated with new content to keep you informed about the latest advancements and possibilities with Odin Runes.

 ## Latest Updates

 - **Support for Ollama** (OdinRunes-1.2-SNAPSHOT February 9, 2024): Odin Runes now includes support for Ollama, an open-source tool available at [https://github.com/ollama/ollama](https://github.com/ollama/ollama).
 Ollama facilitates the local execution of multiple open-source LLMs (Language Model Models).